 LC-MS is deemed as a gold standard for analytical testing of food and beverages because of its unparalleled sensitivity, specificity and ability to quantitate a few hundred target compounds in a single analysis.
 The last two years has seen the gradual adoption of accurate mass MS systems (high resolution MS) for surveillance screening of unknown compounds.
 This pre-emptive approach allows unpredictable toxic substances outside the routine list to be identified.

 The overarching merits of MS systems for food testing boil down to their capabilities to find targeted chemical contaminants with very high specificity, the power to perform routine monitoring of high-risk, known chemical contaminants, and the added ability to survey food samples for unknown chemical compounds, including environmental contaminants, adulterants (e.g. melamine, DCD, 1080), chemical by-products (e.g. whey), or fungal metabolites.

 Regulatory enforcement agencies at the battle frontline against food safety crises are constantly pushing their limits to resolve challenges faced in both the export and import food industry.
-Through cooperative efforts between equipment manufacturers such as SCIEX, regulatory bodies and the food industry, reliable and accurate laboratory based methods for detecting abnormalities have been unveiled, as new discoveries are made and as technology in this area improves.
+Through cooperative efforts between equipment manufacturers such as SCIEX, regulatory bodies and the food industry, reliable and accurate laboratory-based methods for detecting abnormalities have been unveiled, as new discoveries are made and technology in this area improves.

 In conclusion, safety, and the need to have the most efficient methods available for testing, as well as to strive for excellence in this regard, is just as important in beverages as in food processing, if not more.